Market entry regulations

 Please note: Existing pharmacy contractors (i.e. persons already on a pharmaceutical list) who have queries on the Market Entry system, can seek support from their Local Pharmaceutical Committee (LPC).
 Persons who are not already pharmacy contractors should seek their own legal advice, since PSNC and LPCs are unable to offer support.
 The following are links to the relevant regulations and guidance.

-The NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 set out the arrangements for pharmaceutical lists and the applications that may be made, and the Department of Health has issued guidance on these.
-For help navigating the 2013 regulations, contractors may find page 15 of the HSCIC’s (now NHS Digital) General Pharmaceutical Services report helpful.
+The NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 set out the arrangements for pharmaceutical lists and the applications that may be made, and the Department of Health and Social Care has issued guidance on these.

 Click on a heading below for more information.

-Application forms and fees for inclusion on the pharmaceutical list
+Paper and Electronic Application forms for inclusion on the pharmaceutical list

-The application forms for all types of market entry applications are available from NHS England.
+The paper application forms for all types of market entry applications are available from Primary Care Support England (PCSE).

 Applications for inclusion in the pharmaceutical list must be accompanied by the relevant fee.
 The fees are set out in the Secretary of State Directions of Fees for applications.